Discography

 4. Assessment prior to spinal fusion surgery to identify symptomatic discs.
 Also, the surgeon may want to know whether the discs adjacent (next to) to the segment can support the stress of fusion.

-Rare complications include spinal headache, meningitis, discitis (disc infection), arachnoiditis (scarring), allergic reaction, seizure and serious bleeding.
+Rare, but serious complications include spinal headache, meningitis, discitis (disc infection), arachnoiditis (scarring), allergic reaction, and bleeding.